kuzzleio/kuzzle/doc/1/api/essentials/errors/index.md

 | `code`  | <pre>integer</pre>  | Error code |

 Clients can detect the error type based on the `status` and process the error accordingly.

+YOu can see full definitions of Kuzzle errors [here](https://github.com/kuzzleio/kuzzle/tree/master/lib/config/error-codes)

 ---